tomasorpa/tomasorpa/README.md

 * Most of my repositories reflect **learning-by-building**.
 * I value **clarity over complexity**.
-* Feedback and suggestions are always welcome.
+* Feedback and suggestions are always welcome

 Thanks for stopping by 🙌